Wall Street Pummels CMS Energy Corporation (CMS) After Recent Earnings Report

 CMS’s Market Performance

-CMS stocks went down by -2.60% for the week, with a monthly jump of 1.82% and a quarterly performance of 10.03%, while its annual performance rate touched 6.49%.
-The volatility ratio for the week stands at 1.14% while the volatility levels for the past 30 days are set at 1.53% for CMS Energy Corporation.
-The simple moving average for the period of the last 20 days is 0.82% for CMS stocks with a simple moving average of 3.91% for the last 200 days.
+CMS stocks went up by 2.97% for the week, with a monthly jump of 6.05% and a quarterly performance of 13.55%, while its annual performance rate touched 14.91%.
+The volatility ratio for the week stands at 1.70% while the volatility levels for the past 30 days are set at 1.58% for CMS Energy Corporation.
+The simple moving average for the period of the last 20 days is 3.29% for CMS stocks with a simple moving average of 7.31% for the last 200 days.

 Analysts’ Opinion of CMS